Negotiating For Your Home During the Pandemic

 Target the right real estate agent

 Your real estate agent is your partner in helping you find the right house and negotiating the best price.
 Rely on trusted recommendations (such as those from friends or colleagues) to help you.
 Be sure the agent knows the local real estate market in which you want to live.
 Evaluate their expertise by asking to talk to their references; an agent that won’t give you references is not one to work with.
-Before deciding who to use, chat with several on the phone first, and especially test their knowledge of the current COVID-19 real estate landscape.
+Before deciding who to use, chat with several on the phone first, and confirm they’re fluent in 2024–2025 practice changes (written buyer agreements and decoupled compensation per NAR’s settlement), digital touring/e‑closing options (including RON where permitted), and wire‑fraud prevention (FBI IC3).
 The rule of thumb here is to ask a lot of questions.

 Get pre-approved for a loan